FinweLtd/app-livesync-gstreamer-hello/README.md

 > sudo make install
 ````

-When you run the app, you should be able to connect Finwe's SignalingServer:
+When you run the app, you should be able to connect to Finwe's SignalingServer:
 ````
 ./sio_console_demo
 [2021-06-17 18:49:19] [connect] Successful connection